LogtalkDotOrg/notebooks/README.md

 ## Prolog notebooks

-You can also create, play, and share Prolog notebooks.
+You can also create, play, and share Prolog notebooks using your own URL.
 Taking into account that the Binder support files are work-in-progress:

 1. Create a git repo for your notebooks.
 2. Visit the https://github.com/LogtalkDotOrg/notebooks repo and copy the